mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/appdeployments/index.md

 In the case of **DKP catalog** and **custom applications**, the `AppDeployment` references an `App` instead of a `ClusterApp`, which also references the repository containing the installation and deployment information.

-`ClusterApps` and `Apps` are namespace-scoped so that they are deployable to the workspace or project scope in which they have been created.
+`ClusterApps` and `Apps` are namespace-scoped so that they are deployable to the workspace or project in which they have been created.

 For example, this is the default `AppDeployment` of Kube Prometheus Stack: